Updated on 02/02/2023

-In particular, it appears that Italians are increasingly becoming more connected by smartphones, since 92% of people have access to the internet (+11 million compared to January 2018) and most of them access it from a mobile device.
+In particular, it turns out that Italians are becoming more and more a people connected and connected especially by a smartphone, given that 92% of them have access to the internet and that most access from a mobile device.

-When it comes to e-commerce statistics, it turns out that 86% of Italians have searched online for at least one product or service to buy, while 75% have actually bought it, using any device, mobile, or fixed.
+As for e-commerce statistics more specifically, it turns out that 86% of Italians searched online for at least one product or service to buy, while 75% actually bought it, using any device, mobile or fixed.

-All these figures speak for themselves: digital retail is growing and will continue to grow, and more Italians will start using digital tools to make purchases.
-At this point, however, a question arises: is this disruptive growth and, in general, is digital retail a threat to traditional retail?
+All these figures speak for themselves: digital retail is growing and will continue to grow and more and more Italians will start using digital tools to buy.
+At this point, however, a question arises: is this disruptive growth and, in general, digital retail a threat to traditional retail?